bgveenstra/project-01/example-readme.md

 *What changes would you make to your project if you continue to work on it? (bullet points)*

 * View an auto-generated gif of each potato's daily progress since tracking started.
-* See more detailed weather information.
+* See more detailed weather information with a different API.
-* Forecast potato growth.
+* Forecast potato growth based on weather and past growth during that kind of weather.

 ---